sdenier/Geco/README_DEV.md

 - `master` branch is always releasable: one can checkout `master` and build at anytime an intermediate release - this implies any push to `master` contains a complete feature (or bug fixes otherwise)
 - stable releases (i.e., the archive bundle with runnable jar, doc...) are built and tagged from time to time from `master`
 - development happens in parallel branches, which are merged into master when finished (for long-term development, there might be special 'release' branches)
-- any push to the repository triggers a build on [Travis CI](https://travis-ci.org/sdenier/Geco), which compiles the code and launches the test.
+- any push to the repository triggers a build on [Travis CI](https://travis-ci.org/sdenier/Geco), which compiles the code and runs tests.

 The goal is to have a fast release cycle, based on small increments: each new feature pushed to master can produce a development release.
 When a set of new features in master has been well tested and is deemed robust, master is also tagged as a stable release and a new bundle is built.